 Here’s some science that gets into your skin.
 See where henna comes from, how its dye gets activated, and how long it lasts.

 Interested in what path to take to make a career out of make-up?
-Find tips here from someone who’s been there, done that.
+Get tips from someone who’s been there, done that.

 - Chemistry Tattoos